Welcome to Dark Dorset

 The author challenges fixed opinions and beliefs, offering detailed personal experiences from a small geographical area and arguing that we need a fundamental reappraisal of how we view the world.

 Anyone with a thirst for mysteries and a desire to extend the frontiers of human knowledge will be gripped.

-If you are looking for something different this year, then ghost tours can provide some great entertainment, especially if they're ghost tours after dark.
+If you are looking for something different this Summer, then ghost tours can provide some great entertainment, especially if they're ghost tours after dark.
 With Dorset having a lot of ghosts, it stands that there will be quite a number of ghost tours and haunted walks to be enjoyed.

 We have gathered a collection of haunted walks, some permanent, some seasonal, which you can investigate.

 PLEASE NOTE - Most of these guided ghost tours will require booking - and because of the nature of these ghost tours you should always at least contact the organisers (as they are NOT organised by Dark Dorset) to ensure there have been no changes to the plans as changes can occur at any time for many reasons.